The average person might know one or two people who left this world too soon due to some unfortunate incident such as a vehicle accident or illness.

 Santos from Artesia: Santos was one of the last of the hard core hoodlums from Artesia.
 I used to think we had a lot of good relations with many of the guys from Artesia as many of them we knew from high school or from the old days when a lot of their kids played ball with our kids at Artesia Park.
 Santos had a reputation as a bad ass, but the times we bumped into each other he was cool with me, but he did make some enemies along the way.
 I do recall one time when my brother Buck was having a brew with one of the guys at the bar next to Mike’s Chinese restaurant in the Gardens.
 I remember Buck telling me the Santos and another of his cronies walked into the bar with guns and began to rob the cash register.
 He spotted my brother Buck, whom he knew, and made the bartender gave them each a beer before he took off with the money.
 Again, do not recall the year, but all I heard was that someone that had it in for him caught up to him somewhere and he was found in a dumpster that had been set on fire with him inside.
 What a way to go, hope he was dead before they lit him up.

 Dennis Kelley – Dennis married Silvia Wade, who grew up across the street from us.
 They wound up living next door to where Silvia grew up and directly across from my uncle’s house.
 Over time, Dennis would see us come back from our deer hunting trips and every now and then he would come over and ask about where we went and how we hunted.
 At the time he got married, all I knew about him was that he had been in the Navy and now as a civilian, he worked as an Engineer at Vandenberg Air Force Base in Lompoc.
 Eventually he asked my uncle if he could tag along and see what and how we went about hunting for deer.
 In time he bought a hunting rifle and became just one of the guys and developed into a very proficient hunter himself.
 Another thing he introduced himself to was boxing at the Grand Olympic Auditorium.
-Don’t remember how but he found out that we liked to go the weekly boxing matches in LA and he began to go with my brother Buck.
+Don’t remember how but he found out that we liked to go the weekly boxing matches in LA but he began to go with my brother Buck.
 He really liked the boxing and deer hunting.
 He always seemed to enjoy the times he spent with us and was a super mellow guy, never saw him get excited about anything.
 Over time his love of the outdoors led him to join the Montrose Search and Rescue squad.
 He spent time in the forest looking for injured and lost hikers.
 I began to hear about his deteriorating health from my uncle.
-Dennis had come by to visit from Newbury Park, where he now lived, but he no longer drove due to either dimentia or alzheimers, don’t know which it was.
+Dennis had come by to visit from Newbury Park, where he now lived, but he no longer drove due to either dementia or alzheimers, don’t know which it was.
 I did manage to be at my Mom’s when Silvia brought him around, and while he did recognize me, he was no longer the same guy.
 Somewhere about 2005, he wound up using his deer hunting rifle to take his life in the backyard of his home in Newbury Park.
 Guessing maybe he sort of knew what was going on with himself and didn’t want to continue living like that, but no one really knew for sure.
 He was a great friend and neighbor.

-Tommy Bomber: I never knew his first name, it was always just The Bomber.
-I got to know Tommy in the 70’s when Mario moved next door to us.
+Tommy Bomber: I never knew his last name, it was always just Tommy Bomber.
+I got to know Tommy in the 70’s when Mario Chavez and family moved next door to us.
 Mario’s daughter, Olivia, was born in Lakewood and Tommy Bomber was her God Father.
 Not too long after Mario and his family settled in they began to have get togethers and that is when I got meet Tommy and the rest of the bunch of Harley bikers.
 They weren’t a gang like the Hell’s Angels, just a bunch of guys that liked their beer and riding their Harleys.
 They were all hard core bikers, preferring the old style of motorcycles that used a “kick start” pedal instead of going for the push button ignition start.
 All of the bikers were pretty cool guys, never knew of any problems with them, they weren’t Angels, but they were all cool guys.
 And as far as Tommy, I always knew him the way he is in the picture, always in a T shirt and jeans.
 The only time I saw him not in his biker uniform was when Mario married his second wife, Adriene.
 Both Tommy and I were in the wedding and I heard him pull up to the church in his Harley.
 But when he came upstairs he had on the wedding attire.
 It was so weird seeing him without his T shirt and jeans.
 Over the years I was lucky to share a bunch of brews with Tommy and got to really like him a lot.
 But around 2018 I got word that Tommy took his life at his place in the desert near Palmdale.
 Supposedly he went outside and used a shotgun to take his life somewhere in the street outside his home.
 I never heard from anyone as to what was bothering him so much that forced him to do this to himself.
-He was a Navy veteran and I did manager to attend the burial service at the Arlington Veterans Cemetery in Riverside County.
+He was a Navy veteran and I did manage to attend the burial service at the Arlington Veterans Cemetery in Riverside County.

 Martin Castillo 1980-2015 – Martin was son of my cousin, Paco.
 I played plenty of baseball with Paco and his brothers.
 Many years ago, a few of the brothers lost children to untimely and unexpected deaths.
 But Martin’s suicide was something unexpected given his age.
 I had heard he was ill, perhaps it was terminal and he didn’t want to deal with the illness, but I don’t know for sure why he took his life.
 His parents brought him to CA from TX to be buried near his grandparents in Lakewood.